 While uncertain, she may have been Menkaure’s daughter or Shepseskaf’s wife.
 And some think she may have even briefly ruled as pharaoh.

-Her pyramid was built around a large limestone outcrop.
-And just like the other Giza pyramids, it even features a Mortuary Temple and Valley Temple.
+Her pyramid was built over a large limestone outcrop.
+And just like the other pyramids, it even features a Mortuary and Valley Temple.

 5th Dynasty Pyramids